Laws and Regulations Applicable to the Edwards Aquifer

 Readers are likely to note a host of similarities between this battle and the early ones in the 1970s.
 All these examples involved grass roots activism against entrenched capital interests.
 They all involved retribution and punishment of careful growth proponents by monied merchants.
 And in all cases, private profits trumped sound public policy and environmental protection.
 In 40 years, it seems that little has changed.

-In August of 2009, Bexar county officials hosted a meeting to begin discussing a new approach to regional development and environmental protection that will be known as the Southern Edwards Plateau Habitat Conservation Plan.
-The new approach is seen as a way to provide endangered species habitat protection while also providing developers with a streamlined approval process for their projects.
+In August of 2009, Bexar county officials hosted a meeting to begin discussing a new approach to regional development and environmental protection that would become known as the Southern Edwards Plateau Habitat Conservation Plan.
+The new approach was seen as a way to provide endangered species habitat protection while also providing developers with a streamlined approval process for their projects.

 The idea of a Habitat Conservation Plan was first offered by officials in the summer of 2008, in response to concerns about rampant development around Camp Bullis.
-The plan would involve preparing detailed maps of potential habitats for 31 endangered plants and animals in eight counties.
+As initially outlined, the plan was to involve preparing detailed maps of potential habitats for 31 endangered plants and animals in eight counties.
 By extension, protecting these habitats would also help protect the Edwards Aquifer and Camp Bullis.
-Using regional habitat assessment maps, developers could easily determine the likelihood that a proposed project would destroy habitat, and they could contribute funds or purchase mitigation lands from a bank established for that purpose.
+Using these regional habitat assessment maps, developers could easily determine the likelihood that a proposed project would destroy habitat, and they could contribute funds or purchase mitigation lands from a bank established for that purpose.
 The process could take as little as several weeks, instead of the several years it takes to receive permits when developers pursue them on their own.
 Such a plan would mitigate reductions in endangered species habitats while providing developers with a clear roadmap to legally advance their projects.

 Currently, almost no land is set aside as required by the Endangered Species Act when developers encounter endangered species habitats.
 When habitats are encountered, developers have several choices: